Workers Compensation Retaliation – Employer Retaliation – St. Louis Work Comp

 An employee that is injured on the job may be subject to retaliation in the workplace by an employer that does not want to pay the costs.

-When an employee is injured on the job and files a workers’ comp claim, he or she may be subject to retaliation from the employer who doesn’t want to pay the costs.
+When an employee is injured on the job and files a workers’ comp claim, they may be subject to retaliation from the employer who doesn’t want to pay the costs.
 The injured employee is often discriminated against or harassed due to filing the claim.
 However, in Missouri, the law prohibits an employee from discriminating against or discharging an employee for filing a workers compensation claim.

 Common Questions About Workplace Retaliation

 Retaliation from an employer can come in many forms.
-The most obvious form is when an employee is terminated after filing his or her claim.
+The most obvious form is when an employee is terminated after filing their claim.
 Here are some common questions regarding retaliation from an employer:

 - Can my employer fire me for filing a work comp claim? – No, in Missouri an employer is prohibited from firing an employee for filing a claim after a work injury.